willnwhite/undo-redo/README.md

 The code is almost *exactly* the same!

-When we start the app, we simply add a couple wrappers to handle all of the undo/redo functionality.
+When we start the app, we simply add a couple of wrappers to handle all of the undo/redo functionality.
 Notice that the addition of the functions `UL.fresh`, `UL.view`, and `UL.update` is a totally mechanical augmentation.